Meet the Dedicated Employees of West Harlem Development Corporation

 Migdalia Rodriguez joined West Harlem Development Corporation as the Manager of the West Harlem Skills Training Center on August 22, 2016.
 Migdalia is a Certified Workforce Development Professional with over thirty years of workforce, community outreach and entrepreneurship development experience.
 Prior to joining WHDC, she was employed as Senior Manager at St. Nicks Alliance Workforce Development where she worked for nearly five years.
 Throughout her career she has also demonstrated her capacity as an event planner, motivational speaker and consultant to community leaders and artists.
 She currently also serves as President of United Coalition of Blocks Association in Brooklyn and is a member of the Brooklyn Women Coalition, National Council of Jewish Women, NAACP, International Association Reiki Professionals.
 She is bilingual in English and Spanish.

-Administrative Assistant, West Harlem Skills Training Center
+Assistant Job Developer, West Harlem Skills Training Center